JunctionAt/JunctionPVP/Design.md

     Team stores list of players, as well as methods for adding/removing members, a chat color, and a score

-    (NYI) Players team is shown in the PvP zone using their nameplate color (TagAPI?
-Scoreboards?).
-Possibly override helmets with an item?
+    (NYI) Players team is shown in the PvP zone using their nameplate color.
+Use scoreboards.

 How to tell what team a player is on:

     OfflinePlayers are stored in the Team object, and the config.yml.

-    Player names are stored in map at startup, login, and team changes
+    Plugin contains a 'teams' map of <TeamName(String), Team(Team)>

-    Plugin contains a 'teams' map of <PlayerName, Team>
+    Player has a metadata value of "JunctionPVP.team" set.
+If it exists, they're on a team.

 PVP:

-    Requires WorldGuard
+    Requires WorldGuard flag 'pvp' to be set to allow for pvp regions.

     Friendly Fire can be disabled/enabled per team.
-Only affects PvP region.
+Only effects PVP region (ie, arenas will work elsehwere)

 Joining Teams:

-    Each player is given one free team join.
-Players name is stored upon using this
+    Any player without "JunctionPVP.team" metadata has not joined a team yet.
+As such, its free.

     First join is used by stepping into portals at spawn